-- 9. Close the side panel of the machine, plug into a 230V, 50HZ outlet (or switch on isolator). - 10.
-Set the Wire Feed rotary switch, on the front panel, to position 6 OR 7, switch on the machine and press the trigger.
+Close the side panel of the machine, plug into a 230V, 50HZ outlet (or switch on isolator), switch on the machine and press the trigger.

-The wire will feed through the hose and when it appears at the torch end, release the trigger, switch off the machine and disconnect from the mains supply.
+The wire will feed through the hose and when it appears at the torch end, release the trigger, switch off the machine and disconnect the machine from the mains supply.
 Replace the contact tip and the torch shroud.